 I gave it 5 out of 5 stars because I really like the huge canopy, roomy seat, amazing suspension system, and a large basket.
 It’s really above all the other joggers.
 I wish it had an automatic lock and adjustable handle bar.
 The one-hand fold also would be nice.

 If you are thinking about buying it, look around for the best price.
 The price ranges from $330 – $449 depending on the color and the seller.
 You can buy it for around $330 on Amazon (free shipping/free returns and no sales tax).
 Of course, I don’t know how long it will stay at this price.
-The double version is available on Amazon for around $479.
+The double version is also available and retails for around $500.

 -HUGE canopy.
 This was important!
 Sophia is so fussy about sun getting into her eyes, a large canopy was the first thing I looked at when picking a stroller.
 It has 5 positions and goes down very far providing 125° range of coverage.
 During my stroller search, for some reason it was hard to find information about canopies.
 All I wanted to know is how far down can it go and how much shielding will my baby get.